bengisucagiltay/bengisucagiltay.github.io/_pages/about.md

 <summary><strong>3) Theory and Methods for Human-Robot Interaction</strong></summary>

 <p markdown="1">
-  I draw theoretical insights from interdisciplinary fields to situate my research in broader socio-technical systems and develop design methods for holistic human-robot interaction.
+  I draw theoretical insights from design, social sciences, and cognitive science to understand human-robot interaction as part of broader socio-technical systems.
+My research contributes new design frameworks and methodological approaches for studying and shaping meaningful human-robot relationships.

   **Example Publications:**